Holy Trinity Church, New Plymouth: History

 Inaugurated in 1845 with the foundation stone laid by Bishop George Selwyn, the Holy Trinity Church is the “oldest edifice erected for (Anglican) Divine service in Taranaki” and is one of New Zealand’s oldest remaining churches, or remnants of churches.
 The initial building was a board and thatch construction, and was only intended as a temporary structure.
 The advent of the Taranaki Wars and other factors, however, delayed the building of a permanent structure until 1872 when board, battens and shingles replaced the existing rustic cladding materials.

 The current building is the result of various expansions.
 The 1870s and 1880s alterations to the building also coincide with a second wave of church building in New Zealand when many other early churches were either replaced or expanded.
 Having been altered in 1872, in 1888 the building was then divided in two to accommodate the creation of transepts.
 After three further significant projects, the size of the building have expanded, and as a result the small and simple initial building was transformed into a modestly sized timber church.
 The additions to the simple original Holy Trinity Church building have included Gothic Revival features such as transepts, an apse, lancet windows and high steep gables.

 The historic importance of the Holy Trinity Church is based on its direct association with the establishment of the Church of England in New Zealand.
 The association of the place with Bishop Selwyn who is of national historical significance, and figures of considerable local importance, such as Reverend Bolland and Archdeacon Govett, further increases its relevance as these people shaped the Church in the mid-nineteenth century, not to mention that the original building was a rare survivor of the Taranaki Wars.
 Holy Trinity Church also has architectural importance because of its associations with Frederick Thatcher and significant local architects, James Sanderson and Francis John (Frank) Messenger.

 The current building was registered in the New Zealand Historic Places Trust (now Heritage New Zealand), on 23 August 2012.
-It is located in Henui Street in the suburb of Fitzroy.